IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 * Persistent Volumes for application binaries

 ## Resources Required
 The resources needed will depend on which type of installation is deployed.
 For LSF on Kubernetes LSF manages the resources that it is provided.
 Those resources will also govern the number and size of jobs it can concurrently run.
 The resources that are provided to the compute pods will be available for running jobs.
 The compute pods should be as large as possible.
-The minimal requirements for a LSF on Kubernetes cluster are:
+The minimal requirements for an LSF on Kubernetes cluster are:
 * Operator Pod:
   - 256 MB of RAM
   - 200m of CPU